article

 A new and simplified way to record your robotics data

 At Foxglove, our guiding mission is to accelerate robotics development for everyone.
-With Foxglove Studio, we tackled data visualization and debugging; with Foxglove Data Platform, we tackled data storage and management.
+We've tackled data visualization and debugging, along with data storage and management, and so much more.

 For the last several months, our team has been working to streamline and standardize another key component of the robotics stack: data recording.
 We noticed many companies spending valuable in-house resources to develop custom file formats, only to create more future work and complicate third-party tool integrations.
 That’s why we’re thrilled to introduce MCAP (pronounced “em-cap”), a standardized container format for storing heterogeneous robotics data.
 With MCAP, teams are empowered to focus on their important robotics problems and avoid wasting precious time building commodity tools.